cdozdil/OptiScaler/README.md

 If you can't open the in-game menu overlay:
 1. Please check that you have enabled DLSS, XeSS or FSR from game options
 2. If using legacy installation, please try opening menu while you are in-game (while 3D rendering is happening)
-3. If you are using **RTSS** (MSI Afterburner, CapFrameX), please enable this setting in RTSS and/or try updating RTSS. **For OptiFG please disable RTSS for best compatibility**
+3. If you are using **RTSS** (MSI Afterburner, CapFrameX), please enable this setting in RTSS and/or try updating RTSS. **When using OptiFG please disable RTSS for best compatibility**

  ![image](https://github.com/cdozdil/OptiScaler/assets/35529761/8afb24ac-662a-40ae-a97c-837369e03fc7)